adi518/vue-facebook-login/README.md

 ## [Scope Component (Advanced Customization)](#scope-component-advanced-customization)

 If props, slots and events do not provide enough customization, you can use an underlying component called `v-fb-login-scope`.
 This component uses the render prop (known as "scoped-slot" in Vue) approach for composition.
-This means, it does not render **any** HTML or CSS, but rather only expose a scoped-slot with attributes and methods that are committed as API.
+This means, it does not render **any** HTML or CSS, but rather expose a scoped-slot with attributes and methods that are committed as API.
 Read more about [scoped slots](https://vuejs.org/v2/guide/components-slots.html#Scoped-Slots).

 ### Props and Events